3D scanning is one of the most useful features of CNC machines in processing marble, granite and other materials in the stone industry.

 Today almost all CNC software has a “scanning feature”; you can look for it on your own machine.

 Scanning allows to acquire the 3D shape of a solid object (marble, granite, glass, wood, etc.) and to create an STL file that can be used for the reproduction of the acquired form with a CNC machine.

-How does a 3d scanner touch probe work?
+How does a touch probe 3D scanner work?

 - the diameter of the probe tip

-- two adjacent points distance
+- two adjacent points across a distance

 - scanning direction (X or Y)